aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <h2>Basics</h2>

-<p>To get started, we recommend using Eliom&rsquo;s distillery, a program which
+<p>To get started, we recommend using Eliom’s distillery, a program which
 creates scaffolds for Eliom projects.
 The following command creates a very simple project called graffiti in the directory graffiti:</p>